borntofrappe/react-practice/16 - Surf World Cups/README.md

-# Surf World Cups
+# Surf World League

 ## Goal

-Highlight the number of championship won by countries with a generative data viz.
+Highlight the number of championship won by countries and through various surfing competitions.

 ## Notes